tomdstanton/eris/README.md

 1. The genome is then converted into a **Feature graph**, whereby Features on each contig, sorted by their respective start coordinates, are connected to their flanking Features; and if the contig is connected to other contigs (GFA input), Features on the termini of connected contigs are also connected to each other.
+1. Promoters are searched for in each Element Feature using a regular expression.
 1. For each Element Feature, the **[Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) (BFS)** algorithm traverses the **Feature graph** to find CDS that either **overlap** (part of the element) or **flank** the element.
+1. The relative effect of the Element on each flanking CDS Feature is predicted.

 #### Performance
 `eris scan` is very fast, especially when providing annotations or once the